gkatsikas/onos/README.md

 Metron
 =========
-[Metron][metron-paper] is a high performance and ultra efficient NFV service chaining platform to appear in [USENIX NSDI 2018][metron-nsdi-page].
+[Metron][metron-paper] is an ultra high performance and efficient NFV service chaining platform, appeared in [USENIX NSDI 2018][metron-nsdi-page].

 About
 ----
 Metron's control plane is based on the [ONOS SDN controller][onos], which we extended with [southbound drivers][metron-driver] that allow Metron to monitor and configure commodity servers.
-These drivers are now part of the [official ONOS distribution 1.13.0][onos-master] (since February 22, 2018).
+These drivers are now part of the [official ONOS distribution][onos-master] (since February 22, 2018).

 [Metron's data plane][metron-agent] extends [FastClick][fastclick], which in turn uses [DPDK][dpdk] as a high performance network I/O subsystem.